-Monday, 26 Aug 2024 Work Term Begins.
-Complete Work Term Confirmation . online in MyMUNLife.
-Friday, 20 Sep 2024 Deadline for submission of Work Term Objectives Form Submit via e-mail: coopeng@mun.ca Friday, 18 Oct 2024 Deadline for submission of Work Report/Presentation Outline .
+Monday, 5 May 2025 Work Term Begins.
+Complete Work Term Confirmation online in MyMUNLife.
+Friday, 23 May 2025 Deadline for submission of Work Term Objectives Form Submit via e-mail: coopeng@mun.ca Friday, 27 Jun 2025 Deadline for submission of Work Report/Presentation Outline .
 Complete online in MyMUNLife.
-Friday, 20 Dec 2024 Work Term ends and deadline for submission of: End of Work Term Feedback Form - Your Supervisor will receive an e-mailed link to the online form before this date.
-Communications Component Deliverables - Submit as per instructions from assigned ASM-CE.
-If mailing deliverables, the postmark date will be considered the received date.
-Tuesday, 7 Jan 2025 Academic courses begin for Winter Semester January, 7, 8, 9 & 13 2025 Oral Presentations.
+Friday, 29 Aug 2025 Work Term ends and deadline for submission of the End of Work Term Feedback Form and communication component documents.
+Tuesday, 9 Sep 2025 Academic courses begin for Fall Semester Wednesday, 10 Sep 2025 Oral Presentations.
 Students who are presenting must be prepared to present at this time.
 Schedule will be available before the end of the work term.